schollz/paracosms/README.md

 **K3 will play a sample.**

-if it is a looping sample then the longer you hold K3 will increase the fade time for toggling the sample. if it is a one-shot sample it plays once.
+samples in the looping mode will fade with a duration according to how long you hold K3. samples in the one-shot mode will play instantly.

 ### recording

-**K1+K3 will record a sample.**
+**K1+K3 will prime a recording.**

-by default it will wait until audio crosses a threshold to start recording. you can start recording immedietly by pressing K1+K3 again. you can change the threshold for recording, the amount of crossfading, and the amount of latency (when automatically detecting) in the params.
+by default *paracosms* will wait to record until audio crosses a threshold to start recording. once recording is detected, it records the full length specified by the sample parameters (in beats, plus the crossfade post-roll). *paracosms* uses a latency term to capture the moments right before recording (because there is an inherent delay in starting recording after detecting it) and this can be changed in the parameters. also, you can skip waiting and **you can start recording immediately by pressing K1+K3 again.**

 ### parameters on the go